 Ensure application domain neutrality.
 Requests that were only relevant for certain types of datasets were not considered.
 In particular, requirements that were related to geographic characteristics and to handling of statistical data were referred to parallel activities, GeoDCAT and StatDCAT.

-The work does not cover implementation issues like mechanisms for exchange of data and expected behaviour of systems implementing the Application Profile other than what is defined in the Conformance Statement in section 6.
+The work does not cover implementation issues like mechanisms for exchange of data and expected behaviour of systems implementing the Application Profile other than what is defined in the Conformance Statement in section7.

 The Application Profile is intended to facilitate data exchange and therefore the classes and properties defined in this document are only relevant for the data to be exchanged; there are no requirements for communicating systems to implement specific technical environments.
 The only requirement is that the systems can export and import data in RDF in conformance with this Application Profile.